 Sometimes, when complete bed rest is necessary, the doctor may advise hospitalization (2).

 Moreover, in some cases, being on bed rest will improve blood flow to the placenta, saves a lot of energy and prevents pregnancy complications.

 When Will A Doctor Put You On Bed Rest During Pregnancy?

 Multiple pregnancy issues can lead to bed rest.
 Your doctor will put you on bed rest and also discuss the measures you need to take to stay healthy in the following scenarios (3).

 - Placenta previa: This is when the placenta is situated lower than its actual position, blocking the cervix and there is risk of vaginal bleeding during pregnancy.
 Bed rest, in this case, will avoid any additional pressure on the placenta and cervix (4).

 - Preeclampsia: This condition usually develops after the 20th week of pregnancy, due to elevated blood pressure, protein in the urine, and edema.
 Severe cases could put both you and your baby at risk and may warrant complete bed rest in the hospital for constant monitoring (5).

 - Cervical insufficiency: Prior cervical damages, cervical lacerations or congenital abnormalities in the uterus may cause the fetus to slip off the womb.
-In such a condition, bed rest is highly recommended to avoid any pressure on the cervix in standing position (6).
+In such a condition, bed rest is highly recommended to avoid any pressure on the cervix in a standing position (6).

 - Pregnancy bleeding: Sometimes, there may be slight bleeding or spotting generally in early pregnancy due to conditions such as placental abruption, cervical rupture or uterine tear.
 Your doctor may advise bed rest until the spotting stops.
 Sometimes, bleeding or spotting in second and third trimesters may lead to bed rest throughout the pregnancy (4).

 - Overactive lifestyle: If you lead a very active lifestyle and do not pay attention to your health and nutrition, you will be ordered complete bed rest.
 Having a balanced diet and staying relaxed will promote healthy fetal development and minimize the need for bed rest.